-125 Informed by the Renewable Energy Assessment (Jan 2016 and the guidance contained within the Renewable Energy Supplementary Planning Guidance prepared under Local Development Plan 1.
-126 Reference in the policy to 'small' includes 'very small/micro'.
+Informed by the Renewable Energy Assessment (Jan 2016) and the guidance contained within the Renewable Energy Supplementary Planning Guidance prepared under Local Development Plan 1.

+Reference in the policy to 'small' includes 'very small/micro'.

-- 4.183 With regard to large anaerobic waste facilities Policy 27 Local Waste Management Facilities advises that facilities that predominantly serve the National Park will be permitted.
-Proposals for ground, water and air source heat pumps will be considered in the context of their individual impacts upon amenity and the environment. - 4.184 Each form of renewable energy technology will have specific effects that will need to be taken into account when considering development proposals.
+- 4.171 Each form of renewable energy technology will have specific effects that will need to be taken into account when considering development proposals.
 For example, wind turbines can cause noise disturbance and shadow flicker, solar arrays can cause solar glare, anaerobic digestion plants can cause odour effects and additional traffic generation, and hydro schemes can impact upon the water environment and its associated ecology.
-This policy, in conjunction with other Local Development Plan policies as relevant, provides the policy context to consider all relevant effects of renewable energy proposals. - 4.185 Likely contributions for renewable energy and carbon emissions are set out in the Renewable Energy Assessment (Jan 2016) and have been incorporated in the monitoring targets of the Local Development Plan (see 5.
-Monitoring). - 4.186 Supplementary Planning Guidance on renewable energy and on assessing the cumulative impact of wind turbines on landscape and visual amenity will be prepared.
+This policy, in conjunction with other Local Development Plan policies as relevant, provides the policy context to consider all relevant effects of renewable energy proposals. - 4.172 Likely contributions for renewable energy and carbon emissions are set out in the Renewable Energy Assessment (Jan 2016) and have been incorporated in the monitoring targets of the Local Development Plan (see 5.
+Monitoring). - 4.173 Supplementary Planning Guidance on renewable energy and on assessing the cumulative impact of wind turbines on landscape and visual amenity will be prepared.
 The guidance on renewable energy will provide advice on solar panels, anaerobic digestion, biomass plants, micro-hydro provision, ground and air source heat pumps, district heating, wind energy and on-shore grid connectors for off shore wind installations.
-It will also include a landscape sensitivity assessment for field scale solar photovoltaic development and wind turbines for each landscape character area (Policy 16) within the National Park127.

-New para: ♣Provision should be made for the removal of temporary structures, plant and equipment from the site once construction works are completed.
-When the installation has come to the end of its operational life, all structures, plant, equipment and associated infrastructure should be removed within (6 months, or a prenegotiated period) after decommissioning and the land restored to an acceptable standard as agreed prior to consent being granted.

-New para: Community benefit type, negotiation and administration is referred to in TAN 8.
+It will also include a landscape sensitivity assessment for field scale solar photovoltaic development and wind turbines for each landscape character area (Policy 14) within the National Park. - 4.174 Provision should be made for the removal of temporary structures, plant and equipment from the site once construction works are completed.
+When the installation has come to the end of its operational life, all structures, plant, equipment and associated infrastructure should be removed within (6 months, or a prenegotiated period) after decommissioning and the land restored to an acceptable standard as agreed prior to consent being granted. - 4.175 Community benefit type, negotiation and administration is referred to in TAN 8.
 Some benefits can be justified as mitigation of development impacts through the planning process.
 In addition, developers may offer benefits not directly related to the planning process which may go some way to ameliorate the community consequences of impacts.
 It falls to be negotiated with developers but it is not a mandatory requirement or a material consideration in the determination of planning merits and should not be viewed as a means to overcome fundamental planning objections to a particular development.
 Community benefit may fall within a number of categories (e.g. social, economic, environmental, ecological or educational benefits) and contributions may take a number of forms such as:

-- In-kind benefits such as the construction of a needed community facility; - A lump sum financial payment for the benefit of the community; - Annual payments to the community; - A commitment from the developer to use local labour and/or contractors/services wherever possible. ♣ - 4.187 There is also potential for offshore renewable energy developments which will have landward implications.
+- In-kind benefits such as the construction of a needed community facility; - A lump sum financial payment for the benefit of the community; - Annual payments to the community; - A commitment from the developer to use local labour and/or contractors/services wherever possible. - 4.176 There is also potential for offshore renewable energy developments which will have landward implications.
 As an exception to Policy 8a) the National Park Authority accepts that technically feasible routes for onshore connections may not only be available on the developed coast.
 Innovative design solutions can often overcome the adverse impacts of normally incongruous development in such a sensitive landscape.

-Consideration of environmental impacts will include designated sites, such as Natura 2000 sites and undesignated sites. - 4.188 Please also see 'Nationally Significant Infrastructure Projects and 'Developments of National Significance in Wales'.
+Consideration of environmental impacts will include designated sites, such as Natura 2000 sites and undesignated sites. - 4.177 Please also see 'Nationally Significant Infrastructure Projects and 'Developments of National Significance in Wales'.